kean/Nuke/README.md

 #### Preheating Images

-[Preheating](https://kean.github.io/post/image-preheating) (prefetching) means loading images ahead of time in anticipation of its use.
+[Preheating](https://kean.github.io/post/image-preheating) (prefetching) means loading images ahead of time in anticipation of their use.
 Nuke provides a `Preheater` class that does just that:

 ```swift
 let preheater = Preheater(manager: Manager.shared)